 - Age older than 50 years if you also smoke or have diabetes

 - A family history of atherosclerosis, peripheral artery disease or claudication

-The best way to prevent claudication is to maintain a healthy lifestyle.
+The best way to prevent claudication is to maintain a healthy lifestyle and control certain medical conditions.
 That means:

 - Exercise regularly

 - If you have diabetes, keep your blood sugar in good control